daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-07-12-HMW-DNA-Acropora pulchra-sperm.md

 ## Testing how to extract High Molecular Weight DNA for Acropora pulchra sperm

 #### Goal:
 Use *Acropora pulchra* sperm samples to extract high molecular weight DNA for E5 project *A. pulchra* genome.
 Testing methods between the Genomic Tip High Molecular Weight DNA Extraction Protocol and NEB High Molecular Weight DNA Extraction.
+Using sperm samples (n=3) from the same adult genotype and parental history that spawned on October 10th 2022.
+[Tube numbers 206, 207, and 208](https://github.com/daniellembecker/Gametogenesis/blob/main/spawning/metadata/molecular_sample_metadata.csv) from a larger [marine heatwave and gametogenesis project](https://github.com/daniellembecker/Gametogenesis/tree/main) conducted in Mo'orea, French Polynesia with spawning in October 2022.
+For Illumina approach with Quick Biology, we need DNA amount: ≥ 200 ng for normal input (PCR-free); minimum 50 ng (PCR option); DNA concentration: ≥20 ng/μL, Optimal concentration: 20 ng/μl to 500 ng/μl in Tris-HCL (pH8.0); Purity: A260/280:1.8-2.0, A260/230: ≥ 1.8, Intact DNA, RNA-free, and non-degraded.
+For PacBio we need 10-20ug of genomic DNA (as quantified by Qubit) in less than 400ul.
+Quality of the DNA should be over 40kb in size, though we can remove smaller fragments.
+We’d prefer to have a 260/280 nanodrop of 1.8-1.9.

 #### Example Protocols